kwiatks/climate-change-setup-oxford/README.md

 Once you have decided on the dataset and have shown it on the GUI display you can click anywhere on the map and (if available) a more detailed view of the data *at that point* will be shown.  <need diagram>.
 Also, if the Download option is picked the you are presented with some curl commands which can be used to fetch the data from PAIRS directly and stored locally if required.

 ### APIs
-There are APIs to access a wide range of interface and are documented here ->  https://pairs.res.ibm.com/tutorial/documentation/api/core_api_v2.html.
+There are APIs to access a wide range of interface and are documented here ->  https://pairs.res.ibm.com/tutorial/documentation/api/core_api_v2.html and the Swagger link -> https://pairs.res.ibm.com/manual/api-doc/

 ###